warrdel-erp/stones-be/md/questions.md

 ---

-1. can we add, delete products after so created.
+1. can we add, delete products after so created.[Yes-if-not-added-in-LO]

+---

+1. In SO Details page totals and date could be different for LO, PL, Invoice.